manwar/theweeklychallenge/content/blog/dbix-class-async-evolution.md

 ## Phase 1: The Async Hash
 ***

 In the beginning (**v0.01**), the goal was simple: get data out of the database without blocking.
 The first iteration returned raw hashrefs.
 It was fast, but it didn't feel like Perl.
-We lost the **"magic"** of DBIC—the relationships, the accessors, and the object-oriented feel.
+We lost the **"magic"** of DBIC, the relationships, the accessors, and the object-oriented feel.

 <br>